emmanuelkorir/mbchb/docs/Level/level-5/community-health/class-notes/health-economics/elements-of-economy.md

 - Also informs the concepts of National Social Health Insurance Fund (NSHIF) No one is denied access to needed goods and services

+### The Notion of Equity

-The notion of EQUITY: The notion of equity is inextricably linked with notions of fairness and justice, but it is important to distinguish the notion of equity from the concept of equality, which is the �condition of being equal� .
+The notion of equity is inextricably linked with notions of fairness and justice, but it is important to distinguish the notion of equity from the concept of equality, which is the condition of being equal.

 The two broad branches of economics are: